SpineEventEngine/embed-code/README.md

  - `fragments_dir` — a temporary directory for fragment files.
 The command extracts the code fragments files and stores them in a temporary dir.
 Consider adding this directory to `.gitignore`.
 By default, `./.fragments`
- - `interlayer` — a string which separates partitions of a single fragment in the resulting embedded code.
+ - `separator` — a string which separates partitions of a single fragment in the resulting embedded code.
 See [fragment doc](#more-on-fragments) for more.
-The interlayer is automatically appended with a new line symbol.
+The separator is automatically appended with a new line symbol.
 By default, `...`.

 ## Development